krahets/hello-algo/en/docs/chapter_hashing/hash_map.md

 20336 % 100 = 36
 ```

-As shown in the Figure 6-3 , both student numbers point to the same name, which is obviously incorrect.
+As shown in Figure 6-3, both student numbers point to the same name, which is obviously incorrect.
 This situation where multiple inputs correspond to the same output is known as "hash collision".

 ![Example of hash collision](hash_map.assets/hash_collision.png){ class="animation-figure" }